-If you’ve ever felt blocked during a creative process or don’t see well how to start, enhance or go on with your choreographic piece, come here and refresh your memory about one of the most productive and charismatic figures in our contemporary dance history: Merce Cunningham.
+If you’ve ever felt blocked during a creative process or don’t see well how to start or go on with your choreographic piece, come here and refresh your memory about one of the most productive and charismatic figures of contemporary dance history: Merce Cunningham.

 Even though I’ve experienced my self a weird feeling towards Cunningham aesthetics, each time I see one of his pieces, or get close to his artistic ideas, an impulse of creative freedom awakes within my self.